Lironah has been an online writer for five years. Lironah often writes about cooking and DIY projects.

 Some people recommend avoiding soap when washing wooden rolling pins, but most dishwashing detergents are perfectly safe if not allowed to soak into the wood.
 Any mild detergent that can be used to wash a wood-handled knife or wooden cutting board is acceptable.

-Should I Season My Rolling Pin?
-And What With?
+Should I Season My Rolling Pin (and How)?

 You should never use vegetable or olive oil to season a wooden rolling pin, as these can turn rancid and add unwanted flavors to your baking.
 If you've ever tasted food baked in pans greased with expired shortening, you'll know what I mean.
 Neither should you use any oil which is not certified as food grade - mineral oil is normally safe if found in the pharmacy section, otherwise check the label.